Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Can Wegovy treat sleep apnea?

 Wegovy (semaglutide) is not FDA-approved for obstructive sleep apnea.
-Some observational data suggests GLP-1 agonists may improve OSA secondary to weight loss, but no controlled trial has established semaglutide as an OSA treatment.
+Semaglutide may help improve symptoms indirectly through weight loss, but no controlled trial has established semaglutide as an OSA treatment.
 Zepbound is the only obesity drug with an approved OSA indication.

 Is retatrutide being tested for sleep apnea?

 Yes.
 Eli Lilly’s TRIUMPH-3 Phase 3 trial includes obstructive sleep apnea as a pre-specified endpoint.
-No OSA-specific results have been reported as of March 2026.
-The Phase 3 readout is expected in 2026.
+In addition, Lilly’s May 2026 pipeline update discloses an active Phase 3 study of retatrutide in moderate-to-severe obstructive sleep apnea as a standalone expanded indication.
+No OSA-specific results have been reported as of May 2026.
+Readout expected in 2026.

 How much weight loss is needed to improve sleep apnea?

 Clinical data indicates that 10–15% body weight loss can significantly reduce AHI scores.
 In SURMOUNT-OSA, tirzepatide produced ~18% weight loss and reduced AHI by 51–52% versus baseline.
+A 2026 pooled meta-analysis of 4 RCTs (Sleep & Breathing, April 24, 2026) put the class-level effect at a mean AHI reduction of −13.89 events/hour (95% CI −22.86 to −4.92, p<0.01), with 4–6 mmHg systolic blood-pressure reductions.
 The degree of improvement generally correlates with the magnitude of weight loss.

 Can you take Zepbound and use CPAP together?

 Yes.
 Zepbound is approved as a treatment for OSA, not as a replacement for CPAP.
 The SURMOUNT-OSA trial included an arm with patients using CPAP alongside tirzepatide.
-Clinicians may prescribe Zepbound as an adjunct to CPAP or as an alternative for patients who cannot tolerate CPAP therapy.
+Clinicians may prescribe Zepbound as an adjunct to CPAP or as an alternative for patients who cannot tolerate CPAP therapy, but any change should be guided by a sleep medicine specialist.

 Our Research Standards